muellmusik/Utopia/README.md

-NetMusicLib
+Utopia
 ===========

-This is an attempt at a generic library of tools for making Network Music Apps in SuperCollider
+This is an attempt at a generic library of tools for making Network Music Apps in SuperCollider.
+It builds upon and aims to succeed the existing work done in the Republic Quark.